spineo/RGButterflyDocs/Programming.md

 The experience of using XCode for App development has been largely positive and I have personally found this IDE to be superior to many of the others I have used in the past including Eclipse, IntelliJ, and Visual Studio.
 It took a while getting used to Objective-C and the many IDE abstractions (such as XCode _groups_ used to structure the App components) especially coming from a Software Engineering background where much of my work was at the Linux OS level and often using scripting/interpretive languages.

 A couple of notes about XCode.
 It can only be run on MacOS and is easier to use on a larger screen.
-That being said, while I prefer XCode development on my iMac I have found no significant hurdles to using it on my 13 inch MacBook Pro.
+That being said, while I prefer XCode development on my iMac it also works fine on my 13 inch MacBook Pro.

 ### GitHub Integration